Tanami/symta/doc/symta-by-example.md

 type point.~{X Y} x/X y/Y
 ```

 Now type `point` doesn't inherit any methods from `_`.
-This is especially useful, when you wan't to catch all methods as undefined.
+This is especially useful, when you wan't to catch all methods as undefined or supply your own master type.

 Pattern Matching